 Publications by Dr. Keuthen

-Dr. Keuthen is an Associate Professor of Psychology (Psychiatry) at Harvard Medical School, Co-Founder and Co-Director of the Trichotillomania Clinic & Research Unit at Massachusetts General Hospital, and Chief Psychologist in the MGH Obsessive-Compulsive Disorder (OCD) Clinic & Research Unit.
+Nancy Keuthen, Ph.D., is an Associate Professor of Psychology (Psychiatry) at Harvard Medical School and Massachusetts General Hospital (MGH), Co-Founder and Co-Director of the MGH Trichotillomania Clinic & Research Unit, and Chief Psychologist in the MGH Obsessive-Compulsive Disorder (OCD) Clinic & Research Unit.
 Dr. Keuthen received her Ph.D. in clinical psychology from SUNY at Stony Brook.
-She is internationally recognized as a leading clinician and researcher in trichotillomania and other OC Spectrum disorders.
-She has been instrumental in establishing public and professional awareness of this disorder, as well as improving treatment for it.
-Dr. Keuthen serves on numerous editorial and advisory boards, including the Scientific Advisory Boards of the Trichotillomania Learning Center (for which she is currently Chair) and the Obsessive-Compulsive Foundation.
-Her clinical, research, and teaching contributions have largely focused on the cognitive-behavioral and pharmacological treatment of OCD and OCD-spectrum disorders, including skin picking, body dysmorphic disorder (BDD), and trichotillomania.
-She has authored nearly one hundred journal articles and book chapters and co-authored the popular book Help for Hairpullers.
+She is internationally recognized as a leading clinician and researcher in trichotillomania.
+She has been instrumental in establishing awareness of, and improving treatment for this disorder.
+Dr. Keuthen serves on numerous editorial and advisory boards, including the Scientific Advisory Boards of the Trichotillomania Learning Center and the Obsessive-Compulsive Foundation.
+Her clinical, research, and teaching contributions have been largely focused on the cognitive-behavioral and pharmacological treatment of OCD and OCD-spectrum disorders, including skin picking, body dysmorphic disorder (BDD), and trichotillomania.
+She has authored numerous journal articles and book chapters and co-authored the popular book Help for Hairpullers.

 Darin D. Dougherty, M.D., M.Sc.